In the age of cost-cutting and musculoskeletal disorders, robots seem well placed to help us perform a number of repetitive tasks.

 In the example below, you can see a classic: Handling parts on a treadmill to arrange them properly.
 This is a FANUC robot.
 The vision is used in this case to identify the position of the piece to be taken.

 Another use developed by the CRVI is the welding/machining trajectory correction.
 One or more cameras capture the image of the work piece.
 The robot is programmed in relative: it knows the trajectory to be accomplished.
 The image taken allows to give the starting location, and to calculate the precise displacement of the robot.
 To ensure quality, it is possible to define a trajectory change tolerance.
 If the position of the parts is too staggered with the “standard” position, the robot stops its action and the operator must intervene.

-the gain for the company : less complex and less costly templates, reduced operating time to set up the parts (less precision required).
+The gain for the company : less complex and less costly templates, reduced operating time to set up the parts (less precision required).

-The input of the pressure sensor
+The contribution of pressure sensors

 The sensor can measure forces according to the 3 axes (X, Y and Z) as well as the moments on these 3 axes.
 This ability to “feel” force can be used in many applications, especially for humanoid robots.
 On the industrial side, this technology can be used to: